No Left Turn Unstoned in La Honda

 On the Bus

 I actually met Ken Kesey once.
 On Feb.
 28, 1991 in Eugene, Oregon.
 I’d bought a ticket to hear Dr. Hunter S. Thompson speak at the Hilton Ballroom.
-I was a freshman at the University of Oregon covering the good doctor’s appearance for the Willamette Valley something or other.
-(No record for this now-defunct publication exists in the Internet Age and for the life of me I can’t remember what it was called.)
+I was a freshman at the University of Oregon covering the good doctor’s appearance for the Willamette Weekly.

 Hunter Thompson had escaped his keepers while at a local bar and was nowhere to be found.
 After an hour of waiting, the ballroom’s capacity crowd of hippies, punks, and would-be Gonzo types was restless.
 Kesey was a local fixture.
-He’d grown up across the river in Springfield, and returned to the area in 1965 after faking his suicide, fleeing to Mexico, and doing six months at a San Mateo “honor farm” for growing weed on the La Honda property.
+He’d grown up across the river in Springfield, and returned to the area in 1965.

-In an ill-advised attempt to mollify the surly punks and Gonzo devotees, Kesey leapt up in front of the room and began spinning yarns about his adventures with Thompson.
-I was delighted.
-But much of the jaded crowd was unimpressed with Kesey’s stale hippie shtick and began heckling him.
-One dude took the opportunity to launch into an obnoxious diatribe.
-In response, Kesey pulled out his wallet, gave the guy ten bucks of his own money, and told him to, “Get the fuck out, asshole.”
+In an ill-advised attempt to stall for time and mollify the surly crowd, Kesey spun yarns about his adventures with Thompson.
+I was delighted, but much of the jaded crowd was unimpressed with Kesey’s stale hippie shtick.
+When one of the hecklers got too mouthy, Kesey pulled out his wallet, gave the guy ten bucks of his own money, and told him to, “Get the fuck out, asshole.”
 Everyone cheered.

 Shortly after the heckler was 86’d, Hunter Thompson slipped in through a rear door and took his seat on the stage.
-He did not disappoint.
-Completely addled, he rambled nearly incoherently.
+He didn’t disappoint.
 U.S. troops had just recaptured Kuwait.
-In hindsight, his thoughts on Operation Desert Storm, Saddam Hussein, and the motivations behind long-term U.S. involvement in the region were chillingly accurate.
+His thoughts on Operation Desert Storm, Saddam Hussein, and the motivations behind long-term U.S. involvement in the region were chillingly accurate.
 He also mumbled at length about sex on acid and the state of the NFL, and called George H.W.
 Bush “the meanest yuppie who ever lived.”

 At one point, members of the crowd approached the stage and offered up various drugs—joints, a bindle of white powder, a half sheet of acid—as tribute.
 He accepted them with a sage nod, his reptilian lips clamped down around his cigarette holder.